 Failure to honor those commitments could result in serious financial issues.
-That's why, before signing on the dotted line, you should consider how borrowing money will affect your finances in the future.
+That's why, before signing on the dotted line, you should consider how borrowing money could affect your future finances.
 You don’t want to gamble and guess at whether or not you can afford the payment, how it will affect your debt-to-income ratio, or if it fits into your budget.

-So while it may be tempting to accept the money without hesitation, pause and ask yourself these five questions before you take out that loan.
+So, while it may be tempting to accept the money without hesitation, pause and ask yourself these five questions before you take out that loan.

 Is This Purchase Necessary Right Now?

-Often things that seem necessary really are not.
-You can postpone most purchases until you have saved up the money to buy them in cash, rather than financing or taking out a loan.
+All too often, purchases that seem necessary aren't really necessary upon further consideration.
+You can postpone most purchases until you have saved up the money to buy them in cash, rather than going into debt to make the purchase now.

 Can I Purchase Something Less Expensive Instead?

-For example, if you are purchasing a car, you may consider getting a more basic model, or, as mentioned, buy a used car instead.
+For example, if you are purchasing a car, you may consider getting a more basic model or a used car, instead.
 Whatever money you save, you can put those funds toward saving for your next big purchase (or paying off debt if you had to take out a loan for the original purchase).

-Also worth noting; it is important to do your research on major purchases so that you know you are getting the best value for what you can afford to spend.
+Do your research on major purchases so that you know you are getting the best value for what you can afford to spend.
 This does not mean that you necessarily buy the cheapest item available, because you do want something that will last and be worth the price.
-Doing research can help you determine the best option at the right price point.
+Doing research can help you find a balance between a quality product and a reasonable price point.

 Can I Afford to Make the Payments?

-This is an essential question to ask yourself – and it’s important, to be honest.
-You should consider the limits that this purchase may make on your ability to do things in the future.
-You may not be able to take as many vacations because you do not have the ability to save money as quickly.
+This is an essential question to ask yourself, and it’s important to be honest as you answer it.
+Consider the limits that this purchase may impose on your financial flexibility in the future.
+You may not be able to take as many vacations, because you cannot save money as quickly.
 You may have to eat at home more often, rather than going to restaurants.
 You may have to skip out on happy hours with your friends.

 How Fast Can I Pay It Off?

-That is why it is important to carefully consider all options before you borrow money.
-If you do decide to take out the loan, instead of just thinking about making the monthly payments, you should think about ways to pay extra each month, rather than sticking with the minimum monthly payments.
+If you do decide to take out the loan, you should think about ways to pay extra each month, rather than sticking with the minimum monthly payments.